 Bristol Street Art

 Scour the streets of Bristol and you’ll struggle not to find a cutting-edge piece of graffiti art decorating the city’s walls.
-Along narrow alleys, down side-streets and through under-passages, across building walls and boldly displayed on bridges, a piece of graffiti art soon jumps out depicting wry humour and subversive displays of pop-culture.
+Along narrow alleys, down side streets and through under-passages, across building walls and boldly displayed on bridges, a piece of graffiti art soon jumps out, depicting wry humour and subversive displays of pop culture.

 Bristol is also where Banksy hails from; the elusive graffiti artist extraordinaire has an enormous collection of artistic works featured on streets, walls and bridges all over the world, and has inspired a new generation to take to the streets to create innovative and dynamic art.
+The city is also home to numerous other talented street artists, including Inkie, Cheo, Felix Braun, Lucas Antics, Jody, Andy Council, Cheba, Sophia Rae and Zoe Power.

-For the largest and most diverse selection, make a trip to Stokes Croft, join the weekly Bristol Street Art Tour, or the Ultimate Bristol Walking Tour for an insider’s guide.
-Alternatively you can download the Banksy Bristol Trail app which will guide you around the remaining Banksy artworks in Bristol, or listen to A Piece Of…..Banksy! while you explore the city.
-This fully narrated audio and visual exploration of Banksy in Bristol features some of his earliest works, up to more recent activities in 2021, with exclusive and archive photos.
+Alternatively, you can do a self-guided tour of Banksy's artworks around Bristol with our Banksy Walking Tour or the Upfest Mural Map in Bedminster, or listen to A Piece Of…..Banksy! while you explore the city.
+This fully narrated audio and visual exploration of Banksy in Bristol features some of his earliest works, up to more recent activities, with exclusive and archive photos.

 There’s also a burgeoning street art scene in the nearby seaside town of Weston-super-Mare, just half an hour from Bristol by train and an hour by bus, where the annual Weston Wallz urban art festival creates an ever-changing line-up of murals across the seaside town.
-In 2024, the festival takes place from 31 August - 14 September - find out more here

 Banksy